Budapestby VisitCity Guides

 Taxi9,000-13,000 HUF~35 minsMost expensive option; Direct door-to-door service

-The 200E bus + Metro combination offers the best value, especially if you plan to purchase a multi-day public transport pass upon arrival, which would then cover this journey.
+The 200E bus plus Metro combo gives you the best value.
+This is especially true if you're planning to buy a multi-day transport pass anyway, since it would cover this trip too.

 Budget Accommodation Options